Recognising and handling drug dependent patients

 - Disregard of any referral for assessment or management while drugs remain freely available.

-- Disruption of treatment under official ODSP as patients either supplement medication given on the ODSP or drop off the ODSP altogether when they see their friends obtaining supplies of drugs of dependence without any restraint or commitment.
+- Disruption of treatment under official MATOD as patients either supplement medication given on the MATOD or drop off the MATOD altogether when they see their friends obtaining supplies of drugs of dependence without any restraint or commitment.

 - Trafficking in prescriptions and drugs obtained on prescription.